 If you are purchasing for a restaurant, contact us (via envelope icon in menu) to receive a wholesale discount.
 Also, please contact us first for large orders.

-Premium green Sichuan pepper should have a strong citrusy, vegetal fragrance and taste as well as an intense numbing quality.
+Premium green Sichuan pepper (formerly Szechuan peppercorn) should have a strong citrusy, vegetal fragrance and taste as well as an intense numbing quality.
 Ours is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.
 We believe we are the first to (legally) bring in untreated peppercorns, since Chinese suppliers uniformly heat-treat for the U.S. market.